kube-vip/kube-gateway/README.md

 # kube-gateway
 A transparent gateway for Kubernetes pods

-**Warning** this is more of a proof of concept at this stage, and uses sidecars 😱.
+**Note** this is more of a proof of concept at this stage, so feel free to take for a test drive and give feedback.
 Additionally it uses ephemeral containers to attach the proxy to your workloads and due to a bug in previous releases of Kubernetes only works from version v1.33 onwards.

 ## Architecture

 A workload watcher/informer watches for all pods (especially their `update`) call, as when a pod is `created` it won't have an IP address.
 The `update` occurs once an IP address has been applied, we can the use this IP address to mint a certificate for the pod and create a secret for the pod.
 Finally an ephemeral container is created and added to the pod, making use of that secret to allow for encrypted communication.

+### Why ephemeral containers?

+Well, they're pretty cool and they are a good way to attach things to an already running pod!
+With kube-gateway we create a ephemeral container that also loads a secret (which was broken prior to v1.33) that has the created certificates, eBPF redirects traffic to the gateway and that then encrypts it and sends it on it's merry way.

 ### Code
 - `demo` contains a simple demonstration of two pods speaking to one another over TCP (no encryption)